sudeepsays/myFirstGithubRepository/README.md

 # myFirstGithubRepository
 Getting started in GIT.
-New Repository
+New Repository.
+Changes incorporated